srkimir/rabbitmq/README.md

 Now when publishing with `mandatory: true`, `Basic.Return` wont be issued to publisher.
 So registering event handler for `return` on given channel will never be fired.
 Dedicated consumer will receive un-routable message.

+### Highly available queues
+This implies that you have cluster of RabbitMQ servers.
+By default even if you have one, queue exists at only one server, where it was firstly declared.
+This works by passing `policy` when queue is about to be declared.
+Policy will tell where your mirrored(slaves) queues will be declared.
+Messages published to the queue are replicated to all mirrors.
+Consumers are connected to the master regardless of which node they connect to, with mirrors dropping messages that have been acknowledged at the master.
+If node where master is goes down, next master is oldest mirror.

 ## TCP Backpressure
 https://github.com/squaremo/amqp.node/issues/365